• Skip to primary navigation

 Is the Garlic Chili Sauce Spicy?

 Yes, a little.
-The first time I made this recipe, I used a full tsp of the garlic chili sauce and loved it!
+The first time I made this recipe, I used a full teaspoon of the garlic chili sauce and loved it!
 However, I thought it might be a little too spicy for a lot of people and fried rice isn't usually spicy.

 I cut that amount in half and was very pleased with the flavor.
 It deepens the flavor without adding the spice.